The Catillac Cats

 The Catillac Cats is the name of a group of characters that starred in the secondary segment (officially billed Cats & Co. on the end credits) of the 1984 animated series of Heathcliff.

+Plot

 Most episodes revolve around Riff-Raff's get-rich-quick schemes or searches for food.

 Main characters

 The Gang

 The segment stars a group of cats who live in a junkyard.

 Riff-Raff

-The group is headed by Riff-Raff, a tan, short, tough, streetwise alley cat.
+The group is headed by Riff-Raff (voiced by Stanley Jones), a tan, short, tough, streetwise alley cat.
 Riff-Raff is a suave cat who fancies himself incredibly debonair.
 He often has get-famous and/or get-rich-quick schemes, which form the basis of many of the episodes.
 He is always shown dressed with a blue scarf and a sideways cap.

 Hector

-Hector, a brown and beige cat who speaks with a New Jersey accent, is sometimes depicted as feeling that he should be the head of the group, and becomes so on some occasions, such as in the episode "Hector's Takeover".
+Hector (voiced by Danny Mann), a brown and beige cat who speaks with a New Jersey accent, is sometimes depicted as feeling that he should be the head of the group, and becomes so on some occasions, such as in the episode "Hector's Takeover".
 Riff-Raff and Hector's conflicts form the basis of a number of episodes.
 He is always seen wearing a tie and a headband.